skupperproject/skupper-website/input/start/aks.md

-# Using Skupper with Azure Kubernetes Service
+# Using Skupper with Azure Kubernetes Service (AKS)